-Mr. Sieve joined the faculty of Rosemount High School, Rosemount, Minnesota in the fall of 2002 and is in his 21st year of teaching instrumental music.
-A native of Adrian, Minnesota, Leon received a Bachelor of Music Education degree from South Dakota State University, Brookings, South Dakota in May, 1993 and a masters degree from the American Band College at Southern Oregon University, Ashland, Oregon in July, 2005.
+Leon Sieve joined the faculty of Rosemount High School, Rosemount, Minnesota in the fall of 2002 and is in his 31st year of teaching instrumental music.
+Leon received a Bachelor of Music Education Degree from South Dakota State University, Brookings, South Dakota in May, 1993 and a Masters Degree from the American Band College at Southern Oregon University, Ashland, Oregon in July, 2005.

-His responsibilities at Rosemount High School include the direction of two of the six concert ensembles, woodwind specialist for the band program, team teaching the fall marching band, woodwind chamber ensemble, winter pep band, jazz ensembles, solos and ensembles, and designing and choreographing the award winning RHS Color Guard.
-He is also the director of the musical "pit" for the outstanding RHS Drama Department and has held the role of department coordinator for the music, art and dance department.
+Leon’s responsibilities at Rosemount High School include conducting the RHS Wind Ensemble, he is a woodwind specialist for the band program, team teaches the fall marching band, woodwind chamber ensemble, winter pep band, solo and ensemble, and coordination of the award winning RHS Color Guard.
+He also directs the musical "pit" for the outstanding RHS Drama Department and has held the role of department coordinator for the music, art and dance department.

-Mr. Sieve was awarded a "Leadership in Educational Excellence" award in 1997 and is the 2001 recipient of the "Minnesota Distinguished Young Band Director Award."
-He is listed in "Who's Who Among America's Teachers" and is a member of MENC, the Minnesota Music Educator's Association (MMEA), and the Minnesota Band Directors Association (MBDA) and has served as the Metro High School Representative to the Board of Directors.
+Mr. Sieve was awarded a "Leadership in Educational Excellence" award and is the 2001 recipient of the "Minnesota Distinguished Young Band Director Award."
+He is listed in "Who's Who Among America's Teachers" and is a member of Music Educators National Conference (MENC) the Minnesota Music Educators Association (MMEA), and the Minnesota Band Directors Association (MBDA) and has served as the Metro High School Representative to the Board of Directors.
 He was inducted into Phi Beta Mu in February, 2003.
 Leon is a past President of the North Star Colorguard Circuit.
 In the fall of 2021, Leon was inducted into the Youth In Music Hall of Fame.